argonautproject/clinicalnotes/source/pages/guidance.md

 ### Clinical Notes

-Clinical notes are key component to communicate the current status of a patient.
+Clinical notes are a key component to communicate the current status of a patient.
 In the context of this implementation guide, the term "clinical notes" refers to the wide variety of documents generated on behalf of a patient in many care activities.
-They include notes support transitions of care, care planning, quality reporting, billing and even handwritten notes by a providers.
+They include notes to support transitions of care, care planning, quality reporting, billing and even handwritten notes by a providers.
 This implementation guide does not define new note types or set content requirements per note type.
-Instead, this implementation guide focuses on the exchange of clinical notes between systems.
+Instead, this implementation guide focuses on exposing clinical notes stored in existing systems.

 Specifically, this implementation guide defines the exchange of the following five "Common Clinical Notes".